District: India

 India's districts are local administrative units inherited from the British Raj.
-They generally form the tier of local government immediately below that of India's subnational states and territories.
-Where warranted, districts may further be grouped into administrative divisions, which form an intermediate level between the district and the subnational state (or union territory).

-A district is headed by a Deputy Commissioner/ Collector, who is responsible for the overall administration and the maintenance of law and order.
-The district collector may belong to IAS (Indian Administrative Service).
+Districts in India are the main administrative units below a State or Union Territory.
+They originally developed for land revenue and tax collection, and they still play a major role in those functions.
+Officially, they are known as revenue districts.
+Districts are also used for planning, implementation of development programmes, and delivery of government services, and many government departments organise their field offices around district boundaries.
+In some states, districts are grouped into divisions, which function as an administrative layer below the subnational state.

+The local government at the district level is the District Panchayat (Zilla Parishad), but its jurisdiction excludes the urban areas of the district, which are governed by municipalities.

+The district administration is headed by a District Collector, / District Magistrate, / Deputy Commissioner.
+The head of the district administration is usually a career civil servant, typically an IAS officer.
+The headquarters of the district administration is known as the Collectorate.
 Other key responsibilities include the collection of revenue, land management, co-ordination and disaster management.
-Usually, the Deputy Commissioner/District Collector is granted magisterial powers under section 20 of Criminal Procedure Code, and designated as the District Magistrate.
+Usually, the Deputy Commissioner/District Collector is granted magisterial powers under section 14 of Bharatiya Nyaya Sanhita, 2023, and designated as the District Magistrate.
 The official designations are "Collector and District Magistrate" or "Deputy Commissioner and District Magistrate".

-Districts are most frequently further sub-divided into smaller administrative units, called either tahliks or mandalss or mavattams, depending on the region.
+Districts are most frequently further sub-divided into smaller administrative units, called either taluks or tehsils or mandals or mavattams, depending on the region.
 These units have specific local responsibilities, including in particular coordinating revenue collection.

-An intermediate level (the sub-division) between district and tehsil/taluka may be formed by grouping these units under the oversight of Assistant Commissioners, Sub-collectors or Sub-divisional magistrate.
+An intermediate level (the sub-division) between district and tehsil/taluka may be formed by grouping these units under the oversight of Assistant Commissioners, Sub-collectors or Sub-divisional magistrates.
 Each district includes one or two cities (or large towns), a few smaller towns and dozens of villages.
 Most of the Indian districts have the same name as their main town or city.